AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 - W-Okada is a realtime voice changer that uses RVC for its conversion.

-- There are 3 versions of this realtime voice changer, the <u>[Offical Original W-Okada](https://github.com/w-okada/voice-changer)</u> made by Wok, the <u>[Deiteris' Fork](https://github.com/deiteris/voice-changer)</u> made by Deiteris, and the <u>[Tg-Develop's Fork](https://github.com/tg-develop/voice-changer)</u> made by Tg-Develop.
+- There are 3 versions of this realtime voice changer, the [Offical Original W-Okada](https://github.com/w-okada/voice-changer) made by Wok, the [Deiteris' Fork](https://github.com/deiteris/voice-changer) made by Deiteris, and the [Tg-Develop's Fork](https://github.com/tg-develop/voice-changer) made by Tg-Develop.
 Note that those 3 links are just for reference to the Source Code Github Repositories of both projects, you should instead follow the guide below.

 - This guide will be about the Wokada Deiteris' fork since it has better preformance and quality compared to the Original Wokada.